DerfDa180155/CarGame/doc/DevLog.md

 I re-wrote the entire algorithm for the map generator because the old one was very slow and had a lot of errors.
 The new algorithm no longer uses recursion.
 The algorithm always looks for the next closest empty field and then assigns a random image to it.
 However, the algorithm has a small error, because an empty field is always output in the bottom right corner.

+## 10.01.2024

+Fixed the bug in the map generator, that createt an empty field in the bottem right corner.

+## 11.01.2024

+Created a new thread, that updates the display.
+With the new thread it is possible to separate the main game from the display in order to carry out calculations in the background.